evasiongames/gameflow/docs/reference/actions.md

 ## For Each

-Executes the contained actions for each item of the specified [List](reference.md#list).
+Executes the contained actions for each item of the specified [List](../data.md#list).

-## Force

-Defines a force.

 ## Freeze

 Freezes the specified [Transform](http://docs.unity3d.com/Manual/class-Transform.html) component during the specified time.

-## Game Condition

-Evaluates the general game state \(paused, over, etc.\).

-## GameFlow

-Shows all the GameFlow blocks defined in the inspected [GameObject](http://docs.unity3d.com/Manual/class-GameObject.html).

-## GameObject Condition

-Evaluates properties of the specified [GameObject](http://docs.unity3d.com/Manual/class-GameObject.html).

 ## Game Over